 I am a cosmetologist!
 The name is so fancy and fascinating in itself.
 It feels great to think you get to spend your whole day with beauty products.
 But is the hype of a cosmetology career worth it?
 Is cosmetology a good career?
+Is the cosmetology industry shining from inside too?

 Let’s dive in to see if you are up to entering the beauty industry with your skills and charm.